teksi/TMMT/README.md

   https://github.com/opengisch/oqtopus
 TMMT is a branding of oQtopus meant to ease the life of TEKSI providers.

-Documentation is available here :
+Additional Documentation on how to configure and use TMMT / oQtopus is available here :

   https://opengisch.github.io/oqtopus/